 The governing body shall review each term decided by the arbitration panel.
 If the governing body fails to reject one or more terms of the arbitration panel's decision by a 3/5 vote of those duly elected and qualified members of the governing body, within 20 days of issuance, or in the case of firefighters employed by a state university, at the next regularly scheduled meeting of the governing body after issuance, such term or terms shall become a part of the collective bargaining agreement of the parties.
 If the governing body affirmatively rejects one or more terms of the arbitration panel's decision, it must provide reasons for such rejection with respect to each term so rejected, within 20 days of such rejection and the parties shall return to the arbitration panel for further proceedings and issuance of a supplemental decision with respect to the rejected terms.
 Any supplemental decision by an arbitration panel or other decision maker agreed to by the shall be submitted to the governing body for parties ratification and adoption in accordance with the procedures and voting requirements set forth in this Section.
+The voting
-The voting requirements of this subsection shall apply to all disputes arbitration submitted to pursuant to this Section notwithstanding any contrary voting requirements contained in any existing collective bargaining agreement between the parties.

-(o) If the governing body of the employer votes to reject the panel's decision, the parties shall return to the panel

-- 1 within 30 days from the issuance of the reasons for rejection - 2 for further proceedings and issuance of a supplemental - decision.
-All reasonable costs of such supplemental proceeding - 4 including the exclusive representative's reasonable attorney's - 5 fees, as established by the Board, shall be paid by the - 6 employer. - 7 (p) Notwithstanding the provisions of this Section the - 8 employer and exclusive representative may agree to submit - 9 unresolved disputes concerning wages, hours, terms and - 10 conditions of employment to an alternative form of impasse - 11 resolution. - 12 (Source: P.A.
+- 1 requirements of this subsection shall apply to all disputes - 2 arbitration submitted t.o pursuant to this Section - 3 notwithstanding any contrary voting requirements contained in - 4 any existing collective bargaining agreement between the - 5 parties. - 6 (o) If the governing body of the employer votes to reject - the panel's decision, the parties shall return to the panel 7 - 8 within 30 days from the issuance of the reasons for rejection - 9 for further proceedings and issuance of a supplemental - 10 decision.
+All reasonable costs of such supplemental proceeding - 11 including the exclusive representative's reasonable attorney's - fees, as established by the Board, shall be paid by the 12 - 13 employer. - (p) Notwithstanding the provisions of this Section the 14 - 15 employer and exclusive representative may agree to submit - 16 unresolved disputes concerning wages, hours, terms - conditions of employment to an alternative form of impasse 17 - 18 resolution. - (Source: P.A.
 89-195, eff.
 7-21-95; 90-202, eff.
-7-24-97; - 13 90-385, eff.
+7-24-97; 19 - 20 90-385, eff.
 8-15-97; 90-655, eff.
-7-30-98.) - 14 Section 10.
-The Illinois Educational Labor Relations Act is - amended by changing Sections 5 and 7 as follows: - 16 (115 ILCS 5/5) (from Ch.
+7-30-98.) - 21 Section 10.
+The Illinois Educational Labor Relations Act is - 22 amended by changing Sections 5 and 7 as follows: - 2.3 (115 ILCS 5/5) (from Ch.
 48, par.
-1705) - 17 Sec.
-5. Illinois Educational Labor Relations Board. - 18 (a) There is hereby created the Illinois Educational Labor - 19 Relations Board. - 20 (a-5) Until July 1, 2003 or when all of the new members to - 21 be initially appointed under this amendatory Act of the 93rd - 22 General Assembly have been appointed by the Governor, whichever - occurs later, the Illinois Educational Labor Relations Board - 24 shall consist of 7 members, no more than 4 of whom may be of the by the Governor with the advice and consent of the Senate.
+1705) - 24 Sec.
+5. Illinois Educational Labor Relations Board.

+- 1 (a) There is hereby created the Illinois Educational Labor Relations Board.
+2 - (a-5) Until July 1, 2003 or when all of the new members to be initially appointed under this amendatory Act of the 93rd General Assembly have been appointed by the Governor, whichever occurs later, the Illinois Educational Labor Relations Board shall consist of 7 members, no more than 4 of whom may be of the same political party, who are residents of Illinois appointed by the Governor with the advice and consent of the Senate.